-- Don't worry too much about the 'what' and 'how reading each day, just be on the lookout for reading, whatever it is! - TIP: comics, recipes or even a set of instructions.
+- Don't worry too much about 'what' your child is reading each day, just be on the lookout for reading, whatever it is! - TIP: comics, recipes or even a set of instructions.

 Ask lots of questions

 - All reading matters, so think of reading as 'reading with' not just 'reading to'. - TIP: Ask Who?
 What?
 When?
 Where?
 Why?
 About the text.